 So get to know us.
 Our stories are amazing.
 As a nurse at NewYork-Presbyterian, you’ll not only be challenged to put innovation into practice, you’ll also gain the skills that will guide and nurture your career.

-We support new graduate nurses from the moment they join our team.
-In collaboration with University HealthSystem Consortium (UHC), new grads on each campus participate in our Nurse Residency Program.
-This program is designed to support you as you begin the transition from new grad to full-fledged RN.
+At NewYork-Presbyterian Hospital, we support new graduate nurses from the moment they join our team.
+In collaboration with University HealthSystem Consortium (UHC) and the American Association of Colleges of Nursing (AACN), new graduates on each campus participate in our Nurse Residency Program.
+This program is designed to support you as you begin the transition from new graduate to professional nurse.

 What It’s About